gauron99/func-templates/typescript/hello/README.md

-# TypeScript HTTP Hello Function
+# TypeScript HTTP Hello World!
+Function

 Welcome to your new TypeScript function project!
 The boilerplate function code can be found in [`index.ts`](./index.ts).
 This function will simply print